 The kitchen remodel is well underway in our clients’ home.
 If you remember, in our last blog, we were all about the demo of the kitchen.
 Now the fun work begins!

 What has been going on in this home and what could you expect in your kitchen remodel?

 This is the second blog in our Kitchen Demo/Remodel series.
-Our clients began with a kitchen remodel and we’re filling you in on what decisions they’ve made in this project that involves not only the kitchen, but the family room, stairway, and floors.
-Watch our latest Front Porch Friday video below to see what happened!
+Our clients began with a kitchen remodel and we’re filling you in on what decisions they’ve made in this project that involves not only the kitchen but the family room, stairway, and floors.

 No matter what, a remodel is an incredible journey!
 When you work with our designers at RDS, we promise to understand your vision, help you create the special details you want to incorporate, and guide you through the process.

 To see more of this journey, watch our Front Porch Friday Video…Front Porch Friday Kitchen Demo/Remodel Part 2.